minprog/cs50x/sort/index.md

 ## How to submit

-As soon as you're done, submit `answers.txt`, below!

-1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `answers.txt` file (that's within your `problems/sort` directory) and then select **Download**.
-You should find that your browser has downloaded `answers.txt`.

-2. Make sure you are signed in to **this** website!

-3. Type the names of students that you've worked with on this problem: <input name="form[samengewerkt]" type="text" required>
+Type the names of students that you've worked with on this problem: <input name="form[samengewerkt]" type="text" required>

-4. In the form below, choose the file that you just downloaded.

-Your program will then again be checked using `check50` and the result will be recorded on this website.
-Should the check fail unexpectedly, be sure to try if `check50` is still satisfied when you run it in your IDE's Terminal.